biopragmatics/bioregistry/exports/contexts/README.md

 - Each context must list its maintainers along with their current GitHub, email, and ORCID.
 - Changes to contexts must always be made via pull requests.
-- Changes can only be accepted and merged with the public consent (i.e. on the issue motivating the change or pull request substantiating it) of at least one of the maintainers.
+- Changes can only be accepted and merged with the public consent of at least one of the maintainers on either the issue motivating the change or pull request substantiating it.
 - Maintainers for contexts do not necessarily need to be part of the Bioregistry's Review Team.
 - If the maintainers publicly state disagreement on a change, then they are